kailey16/algorithms/Javascript.md

     - can be re-declared in the same scope
     - the variable may or may not be reassigned
     - the variable may or may not be used for an entire function, or just for the purpose of a block or loop

+6. Truth Tables and Logic
+  1) AND
+    1 AND 1 gives 1.
+Any other input gives 0.
+  2) NAND(NOT AND)
+    1 AND 1 gives 0.
+Any other input gives 1.
+  3) OR
+    0 OR 0 gives 0.
+Any other input gives 1.
+  4) NOR(NOT OR)
+    0 OR 0 gives 1.
+Any other input gives 0.
+  5) XOR
+    Equal inputs give 0.
+Non equal inputs give 1.
+  6) NOT
+    Invert input bits.
+0 becomes 1.
+1 becomes 0.